-- 1. To determine the partition coefficient value by studying the adsorption of acetic acid on animal charcoal. - 2.
-Chemical kinetics: Study of first order kinetics of Acid catalysed hydrolysis of Methyl aeate. - 3.
-Complex preparations: a) [Ni(DMG)2] b) [Co(NH3)4Cl]Cl2 c) [Cu(NH3)4] SO4 - 4.
+- 1. Verification of Freundlich adsorption-adsorption of acetic acid on animal charcoal. - 2.
+Determination of rate constant of reaction between $K_2S_2O_8$ and KI. - 3.
+Complex preparations: a) $[Ni(DMG)2]$ b) $[Co(NH_3)4Cl] Cl_2$ c) $[Cu(NH_3)4] SO_4$ - 4.
 Estimation of iron in cement using Spectrophotometer. - 5.
 Thin layer chromatography: a) Determination of the purity (No. Of compounds present) of a given sample by thin layer chromatography (TLC). b) Monitoring the progress of chemical reactions of thin layer chromatography(TLC). - 6.
 Estimation of Dissolved oxygen in water. - 7.
-Determination of stability constant by Job's method - 8.
+Determination of stability constant by Job's method Cu EDTA Complex. - 8.
 Determination of sulphates through turbidometry. - 9.
-Assay of paracetamol / ibuprofen sample using spectrophotometer. - 10.
-Redox titrations by potentiometry.
-Estimation of Ferrous.
+Assay of Ibuprofen. - 10.
+Redox titrations by Potentiometry.
+Estimation of Ferrous iron.